Milky Way Photography

 See the Milky Way

-Look heavenward on a moonless summer night far from city light.
+Look heavenward on a moonless summer night (in the Northern Hemisphere) far from city light.
 The first thing to strike you is the shear volume of stars, but as your eyes adjust, your gaze is drawn to a luminous band spanning the sky.
-Ranging from magnificently brilliant to barely visible, this is the Milky Way, home to our Sun and nearly a half trillion other stars of varying size, age, and temperature.
+Ranging from magnificently brilliant to faintly visible, this is the Milky Way, home to our sun and nearly a half trillion other stars of varying age, size, and temperature.

 Size and shape